saeednj/blog/_posts/2019-01-12-a-programming-puzzle.md

 ## My solution

 I will try to explain how each function works but I might not go into details.
-Contact me and let me know if you want to discuss about any of the descriptions.
+Let me know if you have any questions or comments on any part.

 Before trying to understand the code, one easy thing to do is compiling the code with a compiler optimizer to see how much of the jargon will be pruned away.
-On my machine `gcc -O3 obf.c` will generate the output in _2 minutes 23.497 seconds_, which is nearly a 2X speed-up already.
+Compiling like `gcc -O3 obf.c` on my machine, gives an executable that generates the desired output in _2 minutes 23.497 seconds_, which is nearly a 2X speed-up already.

 Let's de-obfuscate the code a bit.

 In C preprocessor directives, `x##y` means concatenation of `x` and `y`.
 So `#define Const(x,y,z)` just concats its inputs.
-Now it is easy to see that `Const(un,sign,ed)` is just the word `unsigned`.
+Therefore `Const(un,sign,ed)` is the word `unsigned`.
 The next line just defines `float` as `unsigned`, so you can replace all `float`s in the code with `unsigned`.
 Now, taking remainder over `y` in `x % y` makes sense!

 ### Function `A`(dd)